 - Create a list of all insurance policies that may cover your home or building.

-How Can I Bring A Claim?
+How Do I Bring A Claim?

-At Florin Roebig, our Construction and Stucco Defect attorneys prosecute claims against builders and contractors for the defective installation of stucco to homes, condos, townhomes and businesses.
+At Florin Roebig, our Construction and Stucco Defect attorneys prosecute claims against builders and contractors for the defective installation of stucco to homes, condos, townhomes, and businesses.
 If you have any questions regarding a potential stucco claim on your residential or commercial structure, call Florin Roebig for a free consultation at (727) 786-5000 or submit information about your case for an evaluation on our Contact page.